 What we do know that taking even 300mg of 1-AD each day would cost you quite a bit – a bottle would only last you 15 days, so for a legit 8-week cycle, you’re looking at somewhere near $180 – quite a bit of money, and that isn’t even including PCT, the rest of your supplement stack, and your grocery bill.

 Update: Hi-Tech Pharma’s 1-Testosterone is out, which contains 110mg 1-Andro (without an ester) per tablet, and also uses Cyclosome.
-This is the more aggressive prohormone for experienced users who are bulking.
+This is the more aggressive product for experienced users who are bulking.

 So let’s get theoretical about it:

 More Math: How good do we need Cyclosome to be?

 If Hi-Tech’s forum “claims” are correct, 330mg 1-DHEA absorbed at 6% bioavailability = 19.8mg absorbed in the study.
 How can we match that?